-The documentary will be broadcast by a major television outlet and viewed by the public at special screening events at each of the Northwest Passage Project partner institutions.
-Other screening events will be held at Penn State’s Polar Center and the Environmental Film Festival.
+The documentary will be broadcast by PBS in 2021 and viewed by the public at special screening events at each of the Northwest Passage Project partner institutions.
+Other screening events will be held at Penn State and the Richmond Virginia Environmental Film Festival.

 David Clark, Producer/Director